jgeorg24/SMFFL_STATISTICS/README.md

 ## Getting Started

-1. Create an schema for each bowl game in MySQL Workbench for example "ThanksgivingBowl_2022_2023".
+1. Create a schema for each bowl game in MySQL Workbench, for example, "ThanksgivingBowl_2022_2023".
 2. Download the .csv files for each bowl game.
-3. In MySQL Workbench right click "Tables" under the SCHEMAS tab.
+3. In MySQL Workbench, right-click "Tables" under the SCHEMAS tab.
 4. Select "Table Data Import Wizard".
 5. Browse and select the .csv file.
 6. Click next and refresh the SCHEMAS.

+## Contributors
+- Jacob George
+- Joel George

+Provide instructions on how to use your project.
+Include examples of SQL queries and commands for interacting with the database.

 ## Usage